lucaro81/my-first-repo/README.md

 Some knowledge on computer science.
 A bit rusted and trying to get some Unix Knowledge.

-Master in science of educatio, math teacher on high school level.
+Master in science of education, math teacher on high school level.

 ### Hobbies